lmancel/mux.js/README.md

 //  'data' events signal a new fMP4 segment is ready transmuxer.on('data', function (segment) {
   // This code will be executed when the event listener is triggered by a Transmuxer.push() method execution.
-  // Create an empty Uint8Array with the summed value of both the initSegment and data byteLength properties. let data = new Uint8Array(segment.initSegment.byteLength + segment.data.byteLength);
+  // Create an empty Buffer with the summed value of both the initSegment and data byteLength properties. let data = new Buffer(segment.initSegment.byteLength + segment.data.byteLength);

   // Add the segment.initSegment (ftyp/moov) starting at position 0
   data.set(segment.initSegment, 0);